 Credit card reward programs may be racing frequent flyer miles and hotel loyalty programs to their finish, according to recent news reports.
-For months, banking industry analysts have speculated that new credit card regulations and proposals to limit interchange fees could hinder banks' ability to fund splashy reward programs.
+For months, banking industry analysts have speculated that new credit card regulations and proposals to limit interchange fees could hinder banks' ability to fund splashy reward credit card offers.
 However, economic pressure on the travel industry has made many once-standard perks harder to redeem.
 For instance:

 - Traditional airlines have added redemption fees to frequent flyer reward tickets that often cost close to similar trips on discount airlines